shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   * The computer program at the core of a computer's operating system
   * Main jobs: scheduling processes, communication between the hardware and user processes, management of memory, I/O, and other resources
 * Shell:
-  * Command line interface (CLI) that gives users the ability to interact with the computer through a terminal.
+  * Command line interface (CLI) that gives users the ability to interact with the computer's operating system through a terminal.
   * Common Linux shells: bash, zsh, fish, ksh, tcsh, ...
   * See what shell you are using: `echo $0`
 * GUI: